AnnaVargova/AutomationShield_wiki/BOBShield.md

 ![BOB_PID](https://user-images.githubusercontent.com/18485913/101798625-94ad5a80-3b0b-11eb-8fc9-ce43df9aea97.png)

 The ball follows the reference position trajectory faithfully across a wide span of the working range.
-The tracking is worse when the ball is close to the sensor, which we believe is caused by sensor noise originating from unwanted reflections or other physical effects.
+The tracking is worse when the ball is close to the sensor.
+We believe this is caused by sensor noise originating from unwanted reflections or other physical effects.
 Note that the response may be further improved by more advanced control and/or appropriate signal processing.

 ## <a name="ident"/>System identification
 In progress.